Want to create interactive content? It’s easy in Genially!

 - In order for this to happen, we must deliver the biomolecules to our cells.

-- We will focus on carbohydrates (glucose)
+- We will focus on how we deliver glucose to our cells

 Food is Fuel